 Step 4: Download the cropped video file

 A free video editor from Digiarty is expected to be launched this year.
 This software also ships with intelligent Motion-Crop feature and relieves users from tedious cropping tasks.
 Videos you shoot for sports, kids, animals or any footage contain fast-moving objects that can be cropped out for editing and sharing in minutes.

 As is obvious, there's no way to crop the frame of a video on Android using Google Photos, Google Gallery, or built-in Gallery apps.
 The chances lie in the 3rd-party applications even in comparison with online video cropping tools, esp. when your network connection is poor and video file too large.

-However, if you do not trust those Android apps and reluctant to open portals in your system to garbage or adware, you can always transfer Android videos to Windows or Mac and crop videos on those platforms using VideoProc Converter.
+However, if you do not trust those Android apps and reluctant to open portals in your system to garbage or adware, you can always transfer Android videos to Windows or Mac and crop videos on those platforms using VideoProc Converter AI.
 Here is a detailed guide on cropping a video on Windows computers (also works for Mac).